 The best time to start revising is now!

-With the summer exams on the horizon, it’s really important to make the most of the next few weeks.
+With the mock exams on the horizon, it’s really important to make the most of time.
 Not only will it give your teen the best chances for success, it’s much less stressful than leaving everything to the last minute.

 The Study Buddy has adapted modern project management thinking to help overcome some of the main barriers teens face – or create – when it comes to getting down to some revision.